An average dog sleeps between 12hrs to 18hrs a day. Unlike humans, dog sleeping positions are spread out over the day.

 A dog may favor this position when keeping its guard high on the owner or the owner’s property.

-The dog sleeping position provides enough rest, and behavioral patterns indicate that dogs who adopt this position are highly motivated with heightened energy levels.
+This position provides enough rest, and behavioral patterns indicate that dogs who adopt this position are highly motivated with heightened energy levels.

 Curled sleeping position